Legal Research in Virginia

 Visitors to the law library have access to two subscription databases they can use to search for cases:

-- Nexis Uni: Must be on campus or have a valid William & Mary ID + password to access.
-Select "Cases" button under "Guided Search") - "Help" link at top of page will give you instructions on how to use this.
+• Nexis Uni: Must be on campus or have a valid William & Mary ID + password to access.
+Select "Legal", then "Cases" under "Content Type".
+Instructions on using this service are available at the Nexis Uni Help Site.

-- Westlaw Patron Access: Must be at the law library to access.
+• Westlaw Patron Access: Must be at the law library to access.
 Select the "Cases" link under the "All Content" tab to search for cases.
+The bottom of the webpage has a link to a Patron Help Guide for tips on using the service.

-There are also three websites available to the public for free for case searching:
+There are also two websites available to the public for free for case searching:

-- Google Scholar: Free.
-Click "Case law" button under search blank.
+• Google Scholar: Click "Case law" button under search blank.
 Covers the Supreme Court of Virginia cases going back to 1950 and Court of Appeals of Virginia cases going back to 1985.

 FINDING A CASE USING PRINT RESOURCES